HIUS 510 American Colonial History

 Discussions (3)

 Discussions are collaborative learning experiences.
 The student will complete 3 Discussions in this course.
 The student will post one thread of at least 300 words.
 The student must then post 2 replies of at least 100 words.
-For each thread, students must support their assertions with at least 2 scholarly citations in Turabian format.
-Each reply must incorporate at least 1 scholarly citation in Turabian format.
+For each thread, the student must support his/her assertions with at least 2 scholarly citations in current Turabian format.
+Each reply must incorporate at least 1 scholarly citation in current Turabian format.

 Book Review Assignments (2)